 One of the hottest lawn care herbicide products over the past couple of years has certainly been the rising popularity of Tenacity herbicide.
-Luckily I was able to get my hands on some from Do My Own for under $70 before they temporarily ran out of stock.
+Luckily I was able to get my hands on some for my fall renovation before they temporarily ran out of stock.

 Made by Syngenta, Tenacity contains the active ingredient, mesotrione.
 This unique ingredient can not only be used as both a pre- and post-emergent herbicide, but can also be used as an effective crabgrass killer while controlling more than 40 other grassy and broadleaf weeds – like clover, dandelion, and more – without affecting the germination of new grass seeds.

 After heavy core aeration and dethatching in the fall of 2018, and overseeding at 7 lbs./1,000 sq. ft. of Jonathan Green Black Beauty Ultra and GCI’s Premium TTTF, my grass came up nice and green.
 So green that I won the Jonathan Green ‘Show Us Your Lawn Content‘ for July 2019.
 However, there was one big problem: Creeping Bentgrass.

 The core aeration propagated the bentgrass that was hiding under the soil.
 During the peak season, it was hard to notice – especially by those driving by or even walking along the sidewalk.
 However, the closer I looked, the more and more bentgrass I noticed.

 So, in late August, I started my attack.
 This was a little late in the game, particularly for Massachusetts cool season lawn, but we had a big lawn party on August 18th, and I knew I didn’t want to roll the dice with the possibility of a temporarily bleached lawn.

 Before the nitty-gritty, here’s a quick overview of some frequently asked questions about Tenacity herbicide: